jdunkerley/AlteryxFormulaAddOns/README.md

 ## Installation

 There is an [install.bat](./install.bat) script which should promote via UAC, and install the necessary files into the Formula Add Ins directory.

+You can uninstall the functions using [uninstall.bat](./uninstall.bat) script, which again should promote via UAC, and remove the necessary files from the directory.

 ### Manual Installation

 If the installer script fails, you can manually install it to `%AlteryxBinDirectory%\RuntimeData\FormulaAddIn`.
 You will need to copy all the `XML` and `DLL` files.

 ## Current functions